 The researchers, including Princeton’s David Sanders, Chanelle Jumper, and Paul Ackerman, tried to disrupt this cell melding.
 Using an automated system, they tested the effects of about 6,000 compounds, as well as more than 30 tweaks to the spike protein.
 These experiments and others suggested that if SARS-CoV-2’s membrane lacks cholesterol, the virus cannot enter its target cell.

 This isn’t the first evidence implicating cholesterol.
-The previous study, by a group at the University of California, San Diego, found that the body’s immune response to the virus produces a compound that depletes cholesterol – but in this case from the cell’s own membrane, not the virus’s.
+The previous studyexternal link, opens in a new tab, by a group at the University of California, San Diego, found that the body’s immune response to the virus produces a compound that depletes cholesterol – but in this case from the cell’s own membrane, not the virus’s.

 The apparent beneficial effect of statins extends to other viral infections, too.
 Some research suggests that these drugs impair the influenza virus by depriving it of cholesterol, Kasson says.
 But that may not be the only way the drugs can alter the course of viral infections, he says.
 “It’s a little complicated because statins also modify the immune response.”